 Effective December 1, 2023, Samuel, Son & Co.
 (USA), Inc. amended its 401(k) plan.
-The plan is named the Missouri Metals, a division of Samuel, Son & Co.
-(USA), Inc., Union 401(k) Plan, but it will be referred to in this summary as the Plan.
+The plan is named the Samuel, Son & Co.
+(USA), Inc. 401(k) Plan, but it will be referred to in this summary as the Plan.
 The Plan contains a cash or deferred arrangement, and once you're eligible to participate, you can contribute to the Plan on a tax deferred basis by payroll deductions.